The most important factor attorneys need to survive is having access to work.

 Many of the attorneys this happens to are the same ones who spent their time (when they were employed) griping on blogs, reading and spreading negative information and complaining about work.
 You should not hate the people and organizations who give you work because work is what gives your career purpose and life.

-There are steps you need to follow in your career (and things you need to do) in order to ensure you always have access to work.
+There are steps you need to follow in your career (and things you need to do) to ensure you always have access to work.
 Why do so many people have a hard time getting access to work?
-There are a lot of reasons for this, but when it comes right down to it many people have issues with (1) their identity, (2) attitudes towards work, (3) they wait for things to happen instead of doing something about it and (4) they do not know what to do in order to keep access to work.
+There are a lot of reasons for this.
+However, when it comes right down to it many people have issues with these four things: (1) their identity, (2) attitudes towards work, (3) they wait for things to happen instead of doing something about it and (4) they do not know what to do in order to keep access to work.

 - Identity Problems Preventing Attorneys from Getting Access to Work